Employee Management Incentives EMI

 5. the terms of the option qualify.

-To qualify you must be an employee of the company whose shares are the subject of the option, or of a subsidiary.
-You must spend at least 25 hours a week working for the company or the group, or if you have shorter hours, you must spend at least 75% of your working time working as an employee for the company or group.
-You cannot have a material interest in the company, which is defined as a shareholding in excess of 30%.
+To qualify for EMI, the employee must be employed by a company or qualifying parent or subsidiary and must spend at least 25 hours a week working for the company or the group, (or if they have shorter hours, they must spend at least 75% of their working time working as an employee for the company or group).

-Advance Assurance
+Advance Assurance for EMI schemes

 HMRC offer advance assurance on whether or not a company qualifies under the EMI legislation and it is possible to agree, in advance, the value of the shares subject to the option with HMRCs Shares Valuation Division.